Advanced Pharmacy Practice (Primary Care)

 Faculty of Life Sciences

-The new part-time, distance learning Postgraduate Diploma in Advanced Pharmacy Practice (Primary Care) is designed for experienced pharmacists looking to develop new competencies at an advanced level.
+The new part-time, distance learning MSc Advanced Pharmacy Practice (Primary Care) programme is designed for experienced pharmacists looking to develop new competencies at an advanced level.

 The programme covers subjects such as: